utkarsh914/serp-extended/README.md

 *Understanding the options structure :*
 - For google.com, the param host is not necessary.
+- ignore contains an array of websites you want to exclude from your search results
 - qs can contain the usual Google search parameters : https://moz.com/ugc/the-ultimate-guide-to-the-google-search-parameters.
 - options.qs.q is the keyword
 - set exactQuery to true if you want only the results for your exact query, instead of suggested results by google